Antonia Minor

-Antonia Minor (Note: Also known as Antonia the Younger or simply Antonia.)
+Antonia Minor (Note: Translated as Antonia the Younger, but is often known as just Antonia.)
 (31 January 36 BC – 1 May 37 AD) was the younger of two surviving daughters of Mark Antony and Octavia Minor.
 She was a niece of the Emperor Augustus, sister-in-law of the Emperor Tiberius, paternal grandmother of the Emperor Caligula and Empress Agrippina the Younger, mother of the Emperor Claudius, and maternal great-grandmother and paternal grandaunt of the Emperor Nero.
 She outlived her husband Nero Claudius Drusus, her oldest son, her daughter, and several of her grandchildren.